-Brittany explores the true meaning of “survivor” and connects her recovery to others who have experienced disfigurement trauma.
-Originally posted on her blog: Bee Behind Bars – The Survivor Ride
+Let’s explore the true meaning of “survivor” and connect my own personal challenges with recovery to others who have experienced disfigurement trauma.

 Anyone who knows me knows my story and understands why I care so much about educating and serving the motorcyclists of the world.
 Most of those who know me also remember my epic CONGA ride last year and what a passion I have for long-distance touring because of it.

 Thanks to my 4200-mile-long trip to Wyoming and back, I was able to contribute to a cause that raised nearly $50,000 to fight Breast Cancer in 2011.
 While there, I met many amazing women, including Tamela Rich who has redefined what a “newbie rider” is truly capable of.
 In her most recent newsletter she challenged her readers (and, subsequently me) to consider other ways to contribute to the cause beyond just raising money.
 Tamela has chosen to spend her summer adventurecating (yes, I made that up) rather than fundraising.
 I’ve taken her cue to heart and have decided to narrow my focus as well.
 I’ve always related to breast cancer survivors as a trauma survivor myself.
 After all, I did sheer-off half of my left breast during my crash in 2005.
 Although I have never been diagnosed with cancer, I know what it is like to go through surgeries, medical treatment, and physical therapy only to find myself staring a lifelong recovery in the face.
 I just didn’t know how to connect the dots until I did a little bit of research…